Mental disorder: Psychotic disorders

-Neurodevelopmental disorders

-Neurodevelopmental disorders is a group of mental disorder that affect the central nervous system, such as the brain and spinal cord.
-These disorders can appear in early childhood.
-They can even persist into adulthood.
-A few of the common ones are attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), intellectual disabilities, motor disorders, and communication disorders among others.
-Some causes can contribute to these disorders like genetic factors (genetics, family medical history), environmental factors (excessive stress, exposure to neurotoxins, pollution, viral infections, and bacterial infections), physical factors (traumatic brain injury, illness), and prenatal factors (birth defects, exposure to drugs during pregnancy, low birth weight).
-Neurodevelopmental disorders can be managed with behavioral therapy, applied behavior analysis (ABA), educational interventions, specific medications, and other such treatments.

-Approximately 8 in 10 people with autism suffer from a mental health problem in their lifetime, in comparison to 1 in 4 of the general population that suffers from a mental health problem in their lifetimes.

-Eating disorders

-An eating disorder is a serious mental health condition that involves an unhealthy relationship with food and body image.
-They can cause severe physical and psychological problems.
-Eating disorders involve disproportionate concern in matters of food and weight.
-Categories of disorder in this area include anorexia nervosa, bulimia nervosa, exercise bulimia or binge eating disorder.

 Sleep disorders

 Sleep disorders are associated with disruption to normal sleep patterns.
 A common sleep disorder is insomnia, which is described as difficulty falling and/or staying asleep.
 Other sleep disorders include narcolepsy, sleep apnea, REM sleep behavior disorder, chronic sleep deprivation, and restless leg syndrome.

 Narcolepsy is a condition of extreme tendencies to fall asleep whenever and wherever.
 People with narcolepsy feel refreshed after their random sleep, but eventually get sleepy again.
 Narcolepsy diagnosis requires an overnight stay at a sleep center for analysis, during which doctors ask for a detailed sleep history and sleep records.
 Doctors also use actigraphs and polysomnography.
 Doctors will do a multiple sleep latency test, which measures how long it takes a person to fall asleep.

 Sleep apnea, when breathing repeatedly stops and starts during sleep, can be a serious sleep disorder.
-Three types of sleep apnea include obstructive sleep apnea, central sleep apnea, and complex sleep apnea.
+The three types of sleep apnea are obstructive sleep apnea, central sleep apnea, and a combination of obstructive and central known as complex sleep apnea.
 Sleep apnea can be diagnosed at home or with polysomnography at a sleep center.
 An ear, nose, and throat doctor may further help with the sleeping habits.